 „Had Fabio Biondi made no other record, we would know from this one that he was a great violinist.“

-Dates upon request EUROPE ON THE MOVE Fabio Biondi, violin & conductor
+Dates upon request EUROPE ON THE MOVE Europa Galante / Fabio Biondi, violin & conductor

 Europa Galante and Fabio Biondi present “Europe in Motion“, a program featuring composers who left their homelands and proved themselves anew far from home.
 It also includes works intended to introduce audiences at home to the musical styles of other nations.
 The program concludes with Telemann’s “Ouverture des Nations“, also known as the “Overture of the Nations.”